Lil-Noe/amy-compiler-lsp/report/report.md

 The formatter is simply a fork at a set point of the pipeline, reusing the already present infrastructure and only adding components when absolutely needed.
 The language server acts as a standalone.
 It uses the whole compiling pipeline, then wraps around it with the necessary server and client infrastructures.

-On the other hand, the LSP (Language Server Protocol) implementation is split into a Client, on the IDE side, and a Server on the language side.
+More precisely, the LSP (Language Server Protocol) implementation is split into a Client, on the IDE side, and a Server on the language side.
 The Server is the part that needs a compiler to be implemented.
 It may use any part of the language implementation, but regarding the go-to-definition feature, it uses only a part of the actual pipeline which is namely the Lexer, the Parser and the Name Analyser.
 Indeed, the Server receives text files from the LSP client and, in order to find the definition of a variable, we must obtain identifiers so that we can compare them.
-Our goal is not (for go-to-definiton at least) to generate executable code or even to check the validity of the program for the moment, that's why we don't follow the pipeline up to the end.
+Our goal is not, for go-to-definiton at least, to generate executable code or even to check the validity of the program for the moment, that's why we don't follow the pipeline up to the end.

 ## Examples and Use of the Extension